-I’ve recently been working on a University project where I needed to develop software to run on Atmel’s STK-600 board – a dev board featuring an ATmega2560 at its core.
+I’ve recently been working on a University project where I needed to develop software to run on Atmel’s STK-600 board – a dev board built around Atmel’s ATmega2560 microcontroller.
 The project is being built in Atmel Studio and is written in AVR-C++.
-For working on this project at home, I wanted to be able to run my code on one of the Arduino Mega’s I’ve got lying around.
+So I could work on this project at home, I wanted to be able to run my code on an Arduino Mega I’ve got spare.
 Both boards use the same ATmega2560 AVR – so why not?

 At first I thought this would be easy – and, it turns out, it is, provided you know what you need to do.
 When Atmel Studio builds a solution, it takes all the source files and compiles them into a single .hex file.
 This is also what the Arduino IDE does.
 The difference is that the Arduino IDE will then upload your code to an Arduino board, whereas Atmel Studio won’t upload directly to an Arduino board.

 To get around this, we can just upload the file directly to the Arduino.
 The Arduino IDE uses the AVRdude uploader behind the scenes to take the compiled .hex file and upload it.
 We can do the same thing.
 If you’re comfortable with the command line, we can use AVRdude – if you have the Arduino IDE installed, then you already have AVRdude installed.

 The easiest way to figure out what to type in the command line is to see what the Arduino IDE does when it uploads.
 Open an example sketch, select your board and the appropriate COM port.